learnlatex/learnlatex.github.io/en/lesson-03.md

 View the output `first.pdf` with whatever program you prefer for PDF viewing.
 Looks great; congratulations!

+If you want to get HTML rather than PDF output, take a look at the [help](./help) for how you can do that.

 ## Handling errors

 Errors happen.